MohammadSalam001/MohammadSalam001/README.md

 ## 👨‍💻 About Me

-4th year cybersecurity student passionate about penetration testing, ethical hacking, and security research.
-My goal is to become a professional penetration tester, helping organizations identify vulnerabilities and strengthen their defenses.
+A cybersecurity graduate, passionate about penetration testing, ethical hacking, and security analyst.
+My goal is to become a professional penetration tester or soc analyst, helping organizations identify vulnerabilities and strengthen their defenses.

 ## 🛡️ Current Focus